 When you’re brainstorming baby names, anything goes.
 For ideas, you might look to a favorite TV show (Arya, anyone?) or beloved musician (Bowie, Lennon and Hendrix all come to mind).
 But we like to think that you can find all the inspiration you need right here in Los Angeles.
 From the city’s iconic landmarks to its natural wonders and most significant residents, here are 21 unique, LA-inspired baby names and their meanings.

-There's something lovely and otherworldly about this name, which makes sense.
-Not only is Arcadia known for its natural beauty—it's home to the Los Angeles County Arboretum and Botanical Gardens—in Greek mythology, Arcadia refers to an earthly wilderness paradise where the god Pan lived, making the name fit for a little goddess.
+There's something beautiful and otherworldly about this name, which makes sense: Not only is the LA neighborhood of Arcadia known for its natural beauty—it's home to the Los Angeles County Arboretum and Botanical Gardens—in Greek mythology, Arcadia actually refers to an earthly wilderness paradise where the god Pan lived.

 For Bronson Caves in Griffith Park, the site of Batman's Bat Cave in the 1960's TV series.
 Because what kid wouldn't be psyched about the superhero connection?
 Of course, you wouldn't be the first Angeleno to borrow the name Bronson.
 Actor Charles Buchinsky became Charles Bronson, allegedly taking the name from Bronson St. which leads to both Bronson Caves in one direction and Paramount Studios in the other.